iamrikie/kafka-SSL-architecture-on-aws/README.md

 so now by this time you have a keystore and Truststore ready, all you need to do is to bootstrap your Kafka and provide the location for Keystore and truststore. this defines the whole setup.

-All the above steps should be done inside kafka broker server only.
+All the above steps should be done inside the Kafka broker server only.